-The survival curves with these lifespan-changing perturbations shows an extended mean lifetime, as seen by their shifted half-way point (Fig 9.10).
-But when time is rescaled by the average lifespan, the survival curves for most perturbations line up with each other, showing that they have the same shape (Fig 9.11).
+The survival curves with these lifespan-changing perturbations shows an extended mean lifetime, as seen by their shifted half-way point (Fig 6.10).
+But when time is rescaled by the average lifespan, the survival curves for some (but not all) perturbations line up with each other, showing that they have the same shape (Fig 6.11).
 This scaling property, discovered in C. elegans by Strustourp, Fontana et al (Stroustrup et al., 2016), suggests that the stochastic processes in aging may have a single dominant timescale.